US forces Norwegian firm to abandon Nord Stream 2

 It was meant to have been completed by 2021.

-But US officials, speaking to the Reuters news agency last week, said that even more sanctions were due to come.
+But US officials, speaking to the Reuters news agency last week, said more sanctions were to come.

 "We've been getting body blow on body blow to this, and now we're in the process of driving a stake through the project heart," one of the US officials said.

-The US has complained that Nord Stream 2 was a geopolitical project designed to increase EU dependence on Russia, in views shared by several central European and Nordic countries.
+The US has complained that Nord Stream 2 was a geopolitical instrument designed to increase EU dependence on Russia, in views shared by several central European and Nordic countries.

-But Germany has vowed to plough ahead even if the incoming administration of president-elect Joe Biden continues to oppose it.
+But Germany has vowed to go ahead even if the incoming administration of president-elect Joe Biden continues to oppose it.

 "We do not need to talk about European sovereignty if that is understood as us doing everything in future the way Washington wants us to," German foreign minister Heiko Maas told the DPA news agency on 28 December.